onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 > "And, worse yet, we have the cows now in Kansas on these CAFOs, concentrated animal feeding operations where all the cattle are basically in pens and can't move.
 And so, they're all lying in their own excrement and they're eating corn, which is not high in legumes, is not high in some of the compounds that are needed for immunologic competency.
 So, these cows get sick very easily.
 And so what happens?
 The cattlemen have to give the cows shots of antibiotics.
 So, virtually all of the CAFO-treated meat that we consume in this country is all antibiotic laden.
 So, what are those antibiotics doing?
 Does that carry over into our gut microbiome and disrupt it?
 Absolutely.
 And it disrupts the cow's microbiome.
 So, it kills off the good beneficial bacteria in the cow's microbiome and allows the methanogens, the methane-producing bacteria to basically take over.
 So, each cow today is making six times the methane than they did in 1968." - [Robert Lustig](https://youtu.be/onVqjZOYlQs?t=3599)

 ^^ Causality & indirect effects: cows => improper food => sickness => antibiotics => messed up microbiome => 6x more methane compared to cows from a few decades ago

+> "In our current scientific paradigm, we operate with a cause-effect linear approach and a reductionist vision.
+This mindset often leads us to fail in accounting for systemic impacts and second-order effects, resulting in greater issues than those we set out to solve.
+This oversight is not just a minor flaw; it represents our greatest crisis of perception and understanding." - [The State of the World - Designing the Third Attractor, by Ernesto van Peborgh](https://ernesto-87727.medium.com/designing-the-third-attractor-93a76bc6800b#:~:text=In%20our%20current,perception%20and%20understanding.)

+> "If there’s one perspective we desperately need in today’s world, it’s a systemic view.
+But what exactly is a systemic view?
+In simple terms, it’s the opportunity to truly understand a system — its components, interactions, and underlying patterns.
+It’s not just about the elements within a system, but what happens in the dynamic relationships between these elements." - [The State of the World - Designing the Third Attractor, by Ernesto van Peborgh](https://ernesto-87727.medium.com/designing-the-third-attractor-93a76bc6800b#:~:text=If%20there%E2%80%99s%20one,between%20these%20elements.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Credit assignment